MonetDBSolutions/MonetDBe-Python/doc/introduction.rst

 Alternatively, the Python debugger gives information up to the point the code switches to the underlying C function.
 Consider this a natural barrier not to cross, because the database kernel code is highly complex.

-For stability we deploy `SQLsmith] <https://github.com/anse1/sqlsmith>`_ and `SQLancer <https://github.com/sqlancer/sqlancer>`_ on a daily basis to isolate corner cases that might havoc the system.
-As an aside, a Continuous Integration framework based on buildbot for the stability and regression testing on two dozen platforms.
+For stability we deploy `SQLsmith <https://github.com/anse1/sqlsmith>`_ and `SQLancer <https://github.com/sqlancer/sqlancer>`_ on a daily basis to isolate corner cases that might havoc the system.
+As an aside, we use a Continuous Integration framework based on buildbot for the stability and regression testing on two dozen platforms.

 What are the caveats
 ====================